-Density Bonuses allow developers to build more units than are allowed by a site’s base zoning if the developer agrees to set aside a portion of units for income-restricted affordable housing or in some cases pay a fee-in-lieu of providing affordable housing.
-The affordable housing units must be income restricted and leased or sold to a low or moderate income household for the required affordability period.
-Examples include the Downtown Density Bonus, University Neighborhood Overlay (UNO), Transit Oriented Development, East Riverside Corridor, and North Burnet Gateway Density Bonus.
+Density Bonuses allow developers to build more units than are allowed by a site’s base zoning if the developer agrees to set aside a portion of units for income-restricted affordable housing or, in some cases, pay a fee, known as a fee-in-lieu.
+The affordable housing units must be income-restricted and leased or sold to a low-income or moderate-income household for the required affordability period.
+Examples include the Downtown Density Bonus, University Neighborhood Overlay (UNO), Transit-Oriented Development, East Riverside Corridor, and North Burnet Gateway Density Bonus.

-- Download the Downtown Density Bonus Program Fee Calibration Model used for the 2021 recalibration here (Excel workbook)
+- Download the Density Bonus Program Calibration Model (XLS - April 2022)

-- Learn more about the Downtown Density Bonus Program affordable housing fee in lieu calibration tool in this memo from economic consultants, EcoNorthwest (PDF)
+- Learn more about the Density Bonus Program calibration model in this memo from economic consultants, EcoNorthwest (PDF)

 Development Incentive Programs

 Development Incentives allow developers to access additional financial tools to help underwrite affordable housing developments.
 The City of Austin SMART Housing program provides fee waivers for development permits in exchange for onsite income-restricted units.
 Additional funding options exist through the City’s Rental Housing Development Assistance (RHDA) and Ownership Housing Development Assistance (OHDA) programs.